Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Pipeline Performance

 \section{Pipeline Performance}

-We evaluate the performance of the LLM-based digitization pipeline using a holdout subset of the gold standard data.
-This holdout subset was not used during prompt development (for more details on the sample split, as well as performance comparison on development and holdout sets, see Supplemental Appendix \ref{sec:gold_standard}).
-This approach allows us to quantitatively compare LLMs against traditional layout parsing and OCR tools like Textract and directly answer a crucial question: can LLMs extract historical tabular data at the quality necessary for rigorous economic research?
-To answer that, we focus on two kinds of errors: structural issues rendering the whole table unusable for downstream analyses, and errors in extracted numbers.
+We evaluate the performance of the LLM-based digitization pipeline using the holdout (evaluation) subset of the gold standard data.
+This holdout subset is never used during prompt development.
+We evaluate performance in three dimensions: whether a table is structurally usable, whether a cell can be matched to the corresponding validated cell, whether the matched numerical value is correct (or, in some cases, close to correct).
+This approach allows some comparison with traditional layout parsing and OCR tools and lets us assess whether LLMs extract historical tabular data at a quality necessary for rigorous quantitative research.

-For structural error analysis, we compare the performance of our approach and of Amazon Textract.
-In our setting, Textract is much more likely to create unusable tables (see Appendix \ref{sec:textract} for examples).
-We introduce the concept of \emph{critical table parsing errors} that occur when the extraction process fails to produce a structurally sound and analytically useful table.
-Such errors occur when an extracted table meets any of these conditions: (1) it contains no valid columns that can be used for numerical analysis, where a valid column is one where all cells contain only numeric values; (2) it has "extra cells," meaning some rows contain more content-bearing cells than there are columns defined in the header, indicating structural misalignment; or (3) the table is empty, containing zero rows of data.
-Failing any condition marks the table extraction as invalid, since such structural issues render the data unreliable for subsequent analysis or require manual intervention to correct before the table could be meaningfully used.
+For structural error analysis, we first introduce the concept of \emph{critical parsing errors} that capture the failure of the extraction process to produce a structurally sound and analytically useful table.
+This error occurs when an extracted table meets any of these conditions: (1) it contains no valid columns that can be used for numerical analysis, where a valid column is one where all cells contain only numeric values; (2) it has "extra cells," meaning some rows contain more content-bearing cells than there are columns defined in the header, indicating structural misalignment; or (3) the table is empty, containing zero rows of data.
+Failing any condition marks the table extraction as invalid, since such structural issues render the data unavailable for subsequent analysis or require manual intervention to correct before the table could be meaningfully used.

+Our LLM pipeline generates very few critical parsing errors.
+In the holdout sample, only one table (0.35\%) fails the critical parsing test.
+We compare the performance of this approach with that of Amazon Textract.
 We find substantial differences in critical parsing failure rates.
-As shown in \autoref{tab:critical_failures}, Textract fails on 40.06\% of holdout sample tables, rendering them structurally unusable without manual correction.
-In stark contrast, the LLM approach shows remarkable robustness, failing on just 0.31\%.
+As shown in \autoref{tab:critical_failures}, Textract fails on 61.4\% of holdout sample tables, rendering them structurally unusable without manual correction.
+This comparison captures a part of the digitization task that is distinct from pure numerical transcription and highlights the success of LLMs in capturing reasonable document structure.